Automatically create a case from an email

 Specify case details

-In the Specify Case Details section, select +, and define the conditions for creating a case and specify the case properties.
+In the Specify Case Details section, select +, define the conditions for creating a case, and specify the case properties.

 In the Conditions section, specify when the case should be created.

 In the Case Properties section, set the properties for the case.
 The following example shows how to set the priority of all the automatically created cases to High: